balvig/bricks/README.md

 ### 1. Set up MQTT, NodeRED

-Easiest way to get both is https://fred.sensetecnic.com/
+Easiest way to get both is https://fred.sensetecnic.com/.

+If you want to run these services locally, take a look at the [`docker` directory](/docker).

 ### 2. Install a gateway